gugarosa/opfython/README.md

 Have you ever wanted to classify data into labels?
 If yes, OPFython is for you!
 This package is an innovative way of dealing with an optimum-path forest classifier.
 From bottom to top, from samples and datasets to the actual classifier, we will foster all research related to this new trend.

 Use OPFython if you need a library or wish to:

-* Create your datasets.
+* Create your datasets;
-* Design or use pre-loaded state-of-art classifiers.
+* Design or use pre-loaded state-of-art classifiers;
-* Mix-and-match different strategies to solve your problem.
+* Mix-and-match different strategies to solve your problem;
 * Because it is cool to classify things.

 Read the docs at [opfython.readthedocs.io](https://opfython.readthedocs.io).